AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/embed-request-queue-dashboard.md

    ![](assets/share-request-queue-with-direct-url-embedded-in-dashboard-classic-350x256.png)

-### Obtain a link to a request queue with no ability to change the request type
+### Obtain a link to a request queue with no ability to change the request type {#obtain-a-link-to-a-request-queue-with-no-ability-to-change-the-request-type}

 When you share a link to a preselected request type, the request type is selected for the user and cannot be changed .
 Users can choose the topic groups or queue topics they need.
 This is helpful when you do not want users to view and select other request types.
 The navigation of the Requests area does not display.